Skip to main content

 >

-aria-atomic="true" ensures the screen reader reads the entire toast content when it changes, not just the diff.
+aria-atomic="true" makes the screen reader read the entire toast content when it changes, not just the diff.

-Auto-dismiss solves the sighted user's problem: toasts go away on their own.
-But a 4-second timer is hostile if the user is still reading.
-The fix: pause the timer when the user is engaged.
+Auto-dismiss solves the sighted user's problem, since toasts go away on their own, but a 4-second timer is hostile if the user is still reading.
+So the fix is to pause the timer while the user is engaged.

-I extracted a ToastCard component that manages its own lifecycle with three refs:
+I pulled out a ToastCard component that manages its own lifecycle with three refs:

 const timerRef = useRef<ReturnType<typeof setTimeout> | null>(null);